sharppy/SHARPpy/README.md

 =======================================================================
 ## Using the SHARPpy Application

-For those who wish to use the SHARPpy GUI application, this section is for you!

-### Running the SHARPpy Application
 <sup>[[Return to Top]](#sharppy)</sup>

-To run the SHARPpy GUI and interact with real-time observed and forecast soundings, navigate to the `runsharp/` folder contained within the SHARPpy directory you downloaded.
+To run the SHARPpy application and interact with real-time observed and forecast soundings, navigate to the `runsharp/` folder contained within the SHARPpy directory you downloaded.
 Once there, run the following command:

     python full_gui.py